 You have probably heard many times about superfoods that promise tons of weight loss and health.
-The society or media hypes the health benefits of these foods, which is really annoying to many nutritionists.
+The society or media hypes the health benefits of tofu and rice, popular cuisines, which is really annoying to many nutritionists.
 However, that is not to say that the foods are not healthy, but their health benefits are exaggerated.
 Here is a list of 11 over-praised foods.

 1. Filet mignon

-Although it is pretty to look at and it has French name, in reality the tenderloin is probably one of the most tasteless cuts of meat on a steer.
+Although it is pretty to look at and it has a French name, in reality, the tenderloin is probably one of the most tasteless cuts of meat on a steer.
 It doesn’t mean it is a great steak just because you can cut it with a spoon.

 2. Quinoa